YOUTUBE, A HISTORY

 She was excited by the concept of spontaneous theatre after playing the role of Dora Maar (Picasso's muse) in The Adoration of Dora by Lojo Simon -- the actors began the play during the middle of the Laguna Beach Art Walk at a gallery.
 The gallery go-ers quickly became an engaged audience, and it was one of her favorite and most unique theatrical performances to date.
 Kate wondered how her youtube audience would react if she released a video as a spontaneous character, completely out of line with her typical Harry Potter videos.

-Kate also edited together a Little Mermaid Snapchat parody on the day Snapchat released the mermaid filter.
+A longtime lover of mermaids, Kate edited together a Little Mermaid Snapchat parody on the day Snapchat released the mermaid filter.
 She happened to be sick at home with a cold, and so she spent her time singing a rendition of Part of Your World, interspersed with commentary from a feminist, environmentalist Ariel.

 Today, Kate is celebrating over 12,000 subscribers on YouTube!
 After she hit the 10,000 mark, she was invited down to YouTube Space LA.
 She now has access to the studio space!
 She looks forward to upping the production quality of her videos, and collaborating with new artists.
 Without all the wizards, witches, and muggles supporting her along the way, she could not have made it here.
 Here is a thank you video to those loyal sweaters supporters. :)